-Most of the hotels with swimming pools are on the Lido di Venezia and close to a beach or on small private islands a short boat ride from the historic city centre.
+Most of the hotels with swimming pools are on the Lido di Venezia and close to a beach.
+Others are on small private islands a short boat ride from the historic city centre.
 They range in price from the surprisingly cheap – for Venice – to the luxurious and eye-wateringly expensive.

 The list below does not include hotels and camp sites further away on the mainland.

-Ca’ del Moro on the Lido has a large outdoor swimming pool (20 May to 30 September), tennis courts and a children’s play area and is the least expensive hotel with a pool.
-It’s just two minutes’ walk to the beach and a free 10-minute bus ride to the vaporetto stop, from where the vaporetti (water buses) run between the Lido and the historic centre of Venice.
-Prices vary enormously depending on season, typically between about 60 and 180 Euros per room per night.
+Ca’ del Moro on the Lido has a large outdoor swimming pool (mid-May to 30 September), tennis courts and a children’s play area.
+It’s the least expensive hotel with a pool and just two minutes’ walk to the beach.
+A free bus runs to the vaporetto stop where you can board a water bus to the historic centre of Venice.
+Prices vary enormously depending on season, typically between about 80 and 200 Euros per room per night.
 Reviews from guests are generally good.

 The pool is sometimes open to non-residents too, with rates for the day or half day.